Skip to main content

 PRO

-This features can be activated in the advanced settings of the app by choosing how big should be the search history.
-After the activation the app will save the last performed searches, with their search query and the location where they were executed.
+This feature can be activated in the app's advanced settings, where you can choose how large the search history should be.
+Once activated, the app will save the last searches performed, including the search query and the location where they were executed.

-The search history can be also disabled by choosing disabled from the dropdown or deleted by clicking on the button with the trash bin icon.
+The search history can also be disabled by choosing disabled from the dropdown or deleted by clicking the trash bin icon.

 Stored search queries